Sign up for Funding Circle newsletter!

 You don’t have to be an accountant or tax attorney to start or run a business (phew!).
-But knowing some tax basics could save you a lot of money.
+But knowing some tax basics and common small business tax issues could save you a lot of money.
 Even if you’re not doing anything “wrong” today, there could be different ways to run your business or organize your finances that help minimize how much you have to pay Uncle Sam.

 Whether you’re in your first year of business or are a veteran of your trade, a tax professional who has experience in your industry could help you optimize your business and give you ideas for minimizing taxes as you grow.

 “If you’re going to have a business, you’re going to want to make sure everything is in its proper place,” says Keith Schroeder, who runs an accounting firm and writes at The Wealthy Accountant.
-He considers not working with a tax professional one of the top mistakes small business owners make.
+He considers not working with a tax professional one of the top small business tax mistakes that owners make.